ZdravkaGoranova/Sirma-Solutions-Final-Exam/README.md

 The application provides features to manage and visualize match data and player statistics from CSV files.
 It implements several data validation mechanisms and displays the results through a user-friendly interface.

+On the home page, the results of all matches played up to the final date of June 26, 2024, are displayed, along with the winner of each match.
+Additionally, the home page shows the teams in each group with their information on points, wins, draws, and losses.
+When a `row in the results table is clicked`, a new page `matchDetails` is rendered.

+In `matchDetails`, information about the played match is displayed, including the team names, group, match score, and a table listing all participants who played in the match.
+The table shows information for each participant, including their full name, position, and how long they played in the match.

+The application also contains a `TeamDetails` page.
+In `TeamDetails`, information about all teams is displayed.
+You can select a specific team using the `"Filter by TeamID" button` to filter by team number.
+The data for all teams or the selected team can also be `sorted by position by clicking on the "position" field`.

 ## Features

 - **CSV File Handling**: Load and parse player,matches,records  and teams from CSV files.